NSS VP, several others booked for protest march in Kerala over Assembly Speaker's remarks | Law-Order

 - India

-The Kerala police on Thursday lodged a case against thousands of members of NSS, an influential Nair community organisation, and its Vice President for allegedly gathering unlawfully before a temple here in protest against Speaker A N Shamseer's remarks about a Hindu deity.
+The Kerala police on Thursday lodged a case against a senior leader of Nair Service Society (NSS) and its thousand identifiable members for allegedly gathering unlawfully before a temple here in protest against Speaker A N Shamseer's remarks about a Hindu deity.

-The action was taken on its own by the police which said in the FIR that members of NSS unlawfully gathered outside the Ganapathi temple at Palayam here on Wednesday evening and without any permission set up mikes and speakers and chanted slogans.
+The action was taken on its own by the police, which said in the FIR that members of the NSS unlawfully gathered outside the Ganapathi temple at Palayam here on Wednesday evening and, without any permission, set up mikes and speakers and chanted slogans.

 The agitators carried out a 'namajapa' procession from Palayam to the Pazhavangadi Ganapathy Temple a few kilometers away.